Mvrkery/Data-Science-Bootcamp-Projects/R-Projects/README.md

 ## PostgreSQL Database Operations in R
 - The R code I provided connects to a PostgreSQL database hosted on ElephantSQL, writes the `mtcars` dataset to a table in the database, lists the tables in the database, gets the number of rows in the `cars` table, and gets all rows from the `cars` table.
 Finally, it disconnects from the database

+## IMDB Top 100 Movies Web Scraper
+- The R code I provided scrapes the top 100 movies on IMDb by user rating, extracts the movie names, ratings, and votes, and then cleans the data.
+The code then uses the `tidyverse` package to create a data frame and mutate the data frame to make it more readable and informative.